Saturday, January 14, 2012

 Springsteen's tell-it-like-it-is release reached the Top 10...

-1985: Madonna's first career #1 "Like a Virgin" remained there for a fourth week with "All I Need" from Jack Wagner closing.
+1985: Madonna's first career #1 "Like A Virgin" remained there for a fourth week with "All I Need" from Jack Wagner closing.
 "The Wild Boys" from Duran Duran and "Sea of Love" by the Honeydrippers both fell while Pat Benatar was able to remain fifth with "We Belong".
-The rest of the Top 10: Chicago and "You're the Inspiration", Bryan Adams at #7 with "Run to You", New Edition said to "Cool It Now", Julian Lennon had song #9--"Valotte" and Bruce Springsteen registered his fourth career Top 10 and third from Born in the U.S.A. with the title cut.
+The rest of the Top 10: Chicago and "You're The Inspiration", Bryan Adams at #7 with "Run To You", New Edition said to "Cool It Now", Julian Lennon had song #9--"Valotte" and Bruce Springsteen registered his fourth career Top 10 and third from Born in the U.S.A. with the title cut.

-1985: The Soundtrack to "Purple Rain" by Prince & the Revolution was #1 on the album chart for the 24th week, tying the Soundtrack to "Saturday Night Fever" for #3 all-time.
+1985: The Soundtrack to "Purple Rain" by Prince & the Revolution was #1 on the Album chart for the 24th week, tying the Soundtrack to "Saturday Night Fever" for #3 all-time.
 Only Michael Jackson's Thriller and Rumours by Fleetwood Mac remained #1 longer than those two.

 1993: Creedence Clearwater Revival, the Doors, Sly & the Family Stone, Cream, Frankie Lymon, Dinah Washington and Etta James were all honored as new members of the Rock and Roll Hall of Fame at the induction ceremony in Los Angeles.
 Van Morrison did not show up for his own induction, becoming the first and only living person not to do so.